 It’s accepted that Drive-by download attacks continue to be many attackers’ favorite type of attack.
-This is because the attack can be easily launched through the injection of malicious code to legitimate websites.
+This is because the attack can be easily launched through the injection of malicious code into legitimate websites.
 Once injected, malicious code may exploit vulnerabilities in operating systems, web browsers, and web browser plugins such as Java, Adobe Reader, and Adobe Flash.
 The initial code that gets downloaded is usually small.
 But once it lands on your computer, it will contact another computer and pull the rest of the malicious coder to your system.

 In short, vulnerable computers can be infected with malware simply by visiting such a website, without attempting to download anything.
 Such downloads happen without the person’s knowledge.
 These are called Drive-by downloads.

-New data and findings have highlighted the relative prevalence of drive-by download sites, hosted different web server platforms.
+New data and findings have highlighted the relative prevalence of drive-by download sites, hosted on different web server platforms.

 Certain representations made in the article via figures give a fair idea of the concentration of drive-by download pages in countries and regions throughout the world.
 Locations with relatively high concentrations of drive-by download URLs in both quarters include,

 - Syria – 9.5 drive-by URLs for every 1,000 URLs